commercetools/commercetools-payone-integration/docs/Project-Lifecycle.md

 If you want to add a useful functionality or found a bug please open an issue here to announce and discuss what you have in mind.
 Then fork the project somewhere or in GitHub and create a pull request here once you're done.

+## Documentation

+The [test definitions and results](http://commercetools.github.io/commercetools-payone-integration/) are the most precise documentation of the behavior.
+They are automatically generated, updated and published to the `gh_pages` branch of this project by the [TravisCI continuous integration](https://travis-ci.com/commercetools/commercetools-payone-integration) setup.

 ## Docker images